 And when she answers the phone, we'd go into full Show of character-in-action: what's said, done, felt, thought.
 As with the earlier example of Anna falling in love, generally speaking, the more crucial the scene - the characters-in-action, the setting - the more full-on showing you'll be doing.
 Almost all of your big scenes will probably happen in real time, because these are the crucial moments of change, conflict, decision and experience, and they need and deserve to be evoked as fully and vividly as possible.
 It's like a train: Showing is the compartments and carriages where it all happens, Telling is the good, strong, flexible couplings that lead from one carriage to the next.

 Mind you, there is often a case for compressing some bits of an important scene: there are often things we need to know happened - moments when we need to sense the shape of the scene without the blow-by-blow details - and I explored that here.
-And for more on, as it were, how to make your Telling Showy, click here.
+For more on, as it were, how to make your Telling Showy, click here.
 For more on the times when, actually, you want to be as plain and Tell-y as possible, to leave spaces for the reader to imagine in, click here.

 Especially at the beginning of a novel, the balance between showing and telling can be very tricky to get right, because on the one hand you need to draw the reader as quickly as possible into the characters' lives and feelings and get us to care about them, and so want to stick around and find out more.
 On the other hand, we need to know a certain amount of what and where and why, again, if we're to care about them enough to keep reading.
 Going back to psychic distance, if you start at 1, then you'd better draw us closer into Henry's world quickly.
 If you start at 5, you've got some explaining to do...